 The cheerful finch, like many other songbirds, has served as a symbol in religions and cultures around the world.
-From paintings to poetry, folklore, and mythology, the humble finch is often viewed as a symbol of good luck, joy, and wisdom.
+From paintings to poetry, folklore, and mythology, the humble finch symbolizes good luck, joy, and wisdom.

 Let’s take a closer look at finch symbolism and what this cheerful bird represents.